google/santa/docs/index.md

 ### Binaries

-There are five main components that make up Santa, see the following pages to understand their functionality:
+The following pages describe the main components that make up Santa:

 * [santad](details/santad.md): A root daemon that makes decisions.
 * [santactl](details/santactl.md): A command-line utility for inspecting the state and managing local configuration of Santa.